 Ontario has a strong history in stem cell and regenerative medicine research.
 It was in Toronto, at the Princess Margaret Hospital, that stem cells were first identified by Drs.
 James Till and Ernest McCulloch.
 Their inspired work laid the foundation for an entire field of international study and for a world-leading community of researchers and organizations.
 In Ontario, these collaborating organizations include the Ontario Stem Cell Institute (OSCI, established in 2011) and the Centre for Commercialization of Regenerative Medicine (CCRM, established 2011), as well as a number of other provincial research centres and institutes.

 The Ontario Institute for Regenerative Medicine merged from a partnership between OSCI and CCRM.
 On November 25, 2014, Ontario’s Honourable Reza Moridi, Minster of Research, Innovation and Science, announced the establishment of OIRM with $3M in funding.
 A further $25M in support from the Ontario Ministry of Research, Innovation and Science, which will be administered over five years (2015-2020) was announced on June 19, 2015.

-OIRM builds on the strengths of OSCI as a network of scientific leaders and CCRM as a network of industry and business leaders.
+OIRM builds on the strengths of OSCI as a network of scientific and clinical leaders and CCRM as a network of industry and business leaders.
 Following the official announcement of OIRM, OSCI began to wind down, allowing OIRM to integrate and align existing resources and infrastructure for the overall benefit of Ontarians.

 The Ontario Advantage